An Analysis of Lemmatization on Topic Models of Morphologically Rich Language: Experiments

 where $K$ is the number of topics in the model, $i_k$ is the index of the intruder in the randomized word list generated from topic $k$, and $\omega_k$ is the index of the word the expert identified as the intruder.
 We note this is just the mean (over topics) of the \emph{model precision} metric from prior work~\cite{chang2009} when one expert is used instead of several non-experts.

-Our corpus consists of Russian Wikipedia articles from the dump released on 11/02/2015.\footnote{The Wikipedia dump is from November 11, 2015.}

-} We stripped the XML portion of the formatting and then ran the lemmatizer described in Section~\ref{sec:inflectional}.
+Our corpus consists of Russian Wikipedia articles from the dump released on 11/02/2015.\footnote{The Wikipedia dump is from November 11, 2015.} We stripped the XML portion of the formatting and then ran the lemmatizer described in Section~\ref{sec:inflectional}.
 When the lemmatizer does not recognize a word, we back off to the word form itself.\footnote{ 11\% of the 378 million tokens in the raw corpus were unrecognized by the lemmatizer. }

 We consider two preprocessing schemes to account for stop words and other high-frequency terms in the corpus.
 First, we compute the vocabulary as the top 10,000 words by document frequency,\footnote{ Due to minor implementation concerns the lemmatized and non-lemmatized vocabularies consist of the top 9387 and 9531 words (respectively) by document frequency. } separately for the lemmatized and non-lemmatized data, and specify an asymmetric prior on each document's topic proportions $\vtheta$.
 We refer to this preprocessing scheme as the \emph{unfiltered-asymmetric} setting.
 The second modeling scheme we consider uses a vocabulary with high-frequency words filtered out and a uniform prior on the document-wise topic proportions.
 (We refer to this setting as \emph{filtered-symmetric}.)
 Specifically, a 10,000 word vocabulary is formed from the lemmatized data by removing the top 100 words by document frequency over the corpus and taking the next 10,000.
 To determine the non-lemmatized vocabulary, we map the filtered lemmatized vocabulary onto all word forms that produce one of those lemmas in the data.
 Finally, observing that some of the uninformative high-frequency words reappear in this projection, we remove any of the top 100 words from the lemmatized and non-lemmatized corpora from this list, producing a non-lemmatized vocabulary of 72,641 words.
 While the large size of this vocabulary slows learning, we do not believe it impacts the results negatively; our priority is retaining the information captured by the lemmatized vocabulary to provide a fair comparison.